 Credit for taking a study will be allocated to you within 48 hours and should appear in your Sona Systems account.
-At the end of the semester the lab manager will communicate your total credits earned to your instructor(s), and they will add these points to your final grade.
-If you do not see your credit appear after 48 hours of taking a study or have any other questions about your credits, please contact the ESSREP lab manager at firstname.lastname@example.org.
+At the end of the semester, the lab manager will communicate your total credits earned to your instructor(s), and they will add these points to your final grade.
+If you do not see your credit appear after 48 hours of taking a study or have any other questions about your credits, please contact Ellen Eilers, ESS Lab Manager, at firstname.lastname@example.org.
 Do NOT contact your instructors or TAs unless it is regarding your final grade in the class.

-- Janaury 18th, 2019 - Deadline to enroll in the Paper Option alternative (for those under 18 or don't want to take studies)
+- January 17th - Deadline to enroll in the Paper Option alternative (for those under 18 or don't want to take studies)

-- April 22nd, 2019 - Final credit totals will be shared with your instructors (this could vary slightly by class--see Sona for details)
+- April 28th - Final credit totals will be shared with your instructors (this could vary slightly by class--see Sona for details)

 Signing Up For Studies Using Sona Systems

 To begin participating in research studies you will first have to get a Sona account.
-Log on to https://osu-essrep.sona-systems.com and click “request account”.
-Please use your .osu email address as your user ID, and enter other required information such as your class.
+Log on to https://osu-essrep.sona-systems.com and click “BuckID login”.
+Please log in as usual with your OSU credentials, and enter other required information such as your class.
 You will then be sent a confirmation email and can create a new password to finish creating your account.
 (Please first check your junk/spam folder if you don't receive this e-mail.)
-If you encounter further problems with creating or accessing your account, please contact the ESSREP lab manager at email@example.com.
+If you encounter further problems with creating or accessing your account, please contact the ESS Lab manager at email@example.com.